bromi0/docker-wordpress/readme.md

+# Instructions

+### Setting up Environment Variables

-1. Create .env file with following parameters:
+To get started, create a `.env` file in the project directory with the following parameters:

-DB_ROOT_PASSWORD=
-DB_NAME=wordpress
-DB_USER=wordpress
-DB_PASSWORD=
+- `DB_ROOT_PASSWORD`: Password for the root user of the MySQL database.
+- `DB_NAME`: Name of the WordPress database.
+- `DB_USER`: Username for the WordPress database.
+- `DB_PASSWORD`: Password for the WordPress database user.
-SITE= prefix for the container naming
+- `SITE`: Prefix for the container naming.

+Additionally, you can set the following optional variables:

-NEW_SITE_NAME = for the /wp-cli/start.sh script, to replace URIs in database.
-The service 'wp-cli' will run script on the start of the container.
+- `NEW_SITE_NAME`: A name for the WordPress site that will be used in the `./wp-cli/start.sh` script to replace URIs in the database.
+The `wp-cli` service will run this script on container startup.

-WEB_PORT= where to we change wordpress site_URL.
-This is mostly for the local develpoment, when you want to start multiple sites.
-In production, probably wordpress itself should expect 80/443 port as usual, so leave this out.
-But if you have reverse proxy, and nginx container is behind it on some other port, use [NGINX_PORT] parameter
+- `WEB_PORT`: The port number where WordPress site URL can be accessed during local development.
+This is useful when running multiple sites on the same machine.
+This is not necessary in production environments where WordPress should expect 80/443 ports as usual.
+However, if you are running the nginx container behind a reverse proxy on a different port, use the NGINX_PORT parameter.

-NGINX_PORT= port where docker will map nginx container.
-Useful for running behind reverse proxy.
+- `NGINX_PORT`: The port number where we will map the `web` service (nginx).
+This is useful when running behind a reverse proxy.

-2. Add database backup to the ./db-init folder if you want.
-It will initialize database with it.
+### Adding a Database Backup

+If you have a database backup, you can add it to the `./db-init` folder.
+The backup will be used to initialize the database.

+### Setting up Production

-3. In Production, create/populate ./src/uploads folder with appropriate permissions.
+If you're setting up for production, create and populate the `./src/uploads` folder with the appropriate permissions.